onecloudemoji/C.A.P.S.U.L.E.S./README.md

 ## Guarded Machines Still Accessible
 gMSA misconfigurations.
 They are a great technology that can be undone by poor practices surrounding the gMSA.
 Trivial, insecure web app designed to showcase how well meaning and good intentions can be a burden.
 Two part kit, one for setting up the gMSA on the DC (needs to be run from the DC) and a second to be run on the IIS server.

+## OSEP LAB
+Overly Simplified Experienced Pentester Laboratory
+A series of scripts to deploy a lab derived from training material I have not viewed.
+Follow them from start to end, running them on the machine indicated in the script name.
+Requires 3x Server VMs.